Wrongful Discharge Claims

 - Termination for participating in lawful union activity

-In order to establish a claim for wrongful discharge, it is critical that the employee be able to demonstrate a relationship between the employee’s conduct or class and the employer’s decision to terminate.
+To establish a claim for wrongful discharge, the employee must be able to demonstrate a relationship between the employee’s conduct or class and the employer’s decision to terminate.
 If the timing of the termination is truly coincidental, or if the employer has legitimate grounds for termination unrelated to the employee’s protected conduct or class, the fact that the employee engaged in protected conduct or was a member of a protected class, standing alone, is not enough to establish a violation of public policy.

 Negotiating a Severance Following Wrongful Discharge